 3. Give Your Toddler Enough Attention To Avoid Boredom

 Looking after a toddler can be exhausting and they can be very demanding of your attention.
-However, you need to appreciate that you are the centre of their world and that this is just a phase.
+However, you need to appreciate that you are the center of their world and that this is just a phase.

 Before you know it… their friends will become their central focus and you may even miss the constant need for you.